After you read this complete guide to choosing a red light therapy device, you’ll find it simple to choose your new device.

 - Pads and wraps: Best Red Light Therapy for Back Pain Pads and Wraps in 2023

 - Face Masks: How to Shop for a Red Light Therapy Face Mask (for Acne and Wrinkles)

 - Handhelds: Best Infrared Light Pain Treatment: Visum Light Review

 - Torches: Best Red Light Therapy on Amazon

 Use the guides below to narrow down the COLOR LIGHT for your condition and the DEVICE TYPE that fits that part of your body.

 Want the Quick Guide?

-For the quick guide to choosing which type of device to buy, read my article: The Shortcut Guide to Choosing a Light Therapy Device
+For a quick guide to choosing which type of device to buy, read my article: The Shortcut Guide to Choosing a Light Therapy Device

 Pros and Cons of Red Light Therapy Panels